Is the end of the awkward, faceless Zoom call near?

 A on Speech2Face was first published in 2019.
 In it, the authors acknowledge that they aren’t the first to study the correlation between speech and physical features.
 An alternative to their method focuses on predetermined elements gleaned from a voice, which are then used to either procure an image or a rendering.

-“This approach limits the predicted to resemble only a predefined set of attributes,” the researchers noted.
-They instead wanted their research to be more open-ended, exploring what data their could extract from audio input.
+“This approach limits the predicted face to resemble only a predefined set of attributes,” the researchers noted.
+They instead wanted their research to be more -ended, exploring what data their model could extract from audio input.

 “Our approach of predicting full visual appearance directly from speech allows to explore this question without being restricted to predefined facial traits,” they wrote.